trueos/pcbsd/src-qt5/docs/introduction.rst

 Welcome to PC-BSD®!

 `PC-BSD® <http://www.pcbsd.org/>`_ began in 2005 when Kris Moore presented the first beta version of a FreeBSD operating system pre-configured for desktop use.
-Since then, PC-BSD® has matured into a polished, feature-rich, free-of-charge, open source operating system that meets the desktop needs of the beginner to the advanced user alike.
+Since then, PC-BSD® has matured into a polished, feature-rich, free-of-charge, open source operating system that meets the desktop or server needs of the beginner to the advanced user alike.

 PC-BSD® is essentially a customized installation of FreeBSD, not a forked derivative.
 Since the underlying FreeBSD system has been kept intact, you have a fully functional FreeBSD system under the hood.
 PC-BSD® provides a graphical installer which can be used to easily install a desktop or a server version of
-FreeBSD known as TrueOS®.
-Other differences include:
+FreeBSD, known as TrueOS®.
+Other differences from FreeBSD include:

 * PC-BSD® pre-configures at least one desktop environment during a desktop installation.
 Installed desktops appear in the login menu, allowing the user to select which desktop environment to log into.